Earn 1 hour of continuing education by joining OT Potential after taking this course.

-Our target audience is occupational therapy practitioners who are looking to learn about nature-based occupational therapy.
+Our target audience is occupational therapy practitioners who are looking to learn about cancer rehab and occupational therapy.
 The educational level is introductory.

 Vanessa Monique Yanez, MSOT, OTR/L is an occupational therapist with a specialization in oncology.
 She completed a Master’s degree in Occupational Therapy from California State University Dominguez Hills, and is currently pursuing a Ph.D. from Texas Woman’s University.
 She holds a faculty position for the occupational therapy programs at the University of St. Augustine, and runs a private practice in San Antonio, TX.

 As a cancer survivor, Ms. Yanez understands the challenges of a cancer diagnosis, which fuel her dedication to improving the quality of life of other survivors.
 Her clinical practice and research are focused on hematological cancers, stem cell transplants, as well as mental health, sexuality, and theory-driven practice within oncology.
 Read full bio.